RaphLeFlamboyant/CaptainMeow/README.md

 # CaptainMeow
-Game developed during the Game Jam "La Grande Configure de Jeux 2017"
+Game developed during the Game Jam "La Grande Configure de Jeux 2017".
+The theme was "the heroes are exhausted", we decided to make a game in which a cat wants to rest but the humain is disturbing it.

-Win64 executable version in the Exec folder, the game work only for 2 players with XBox Windows joysticks.
+How to play : Win64 executable version in the Exec folder, the game work only for 2 players with XBox Windows joysticks.

 Credits :